ursatile/jsray/13-going-further.md

 We can't create a box that isn't aligned with the `x/y/z` axes of our scene, because there's no way to rotate a box around an axis.

-We can use a 4x4 *transformation matrix* to move, stretch, squash and rotate our shapes around in our scenes; the arithmetic for this gets pretty complicated, but it makes our tracer much more flexible in terms of the scenes that it can render.
+We can use a 4x4 *transformation matrix* to move, stretch, squash and rotate our shapes around in our scenes; the arithmetic for this gets pretty complicated, but it makes our renderer much more flexible in terms of the scenes that it can render.

 ### More Procedural Textures